-- Deep-fry the bread croutons and transfer to a plate lined with kitchen towel.
+Deep-fry the bread croutons and transfer to a plate lined with a kitchen towel.
 Slightly warm bread croutons served on top of chilled phirni is quite a decadent combination.

-- Top the phirni layer with fruits, fried bread croutons, and toasted nuts.
-Once layering is done, serve phirni parfait immediately else the fruits, and the bread croutons lose their freshness.
+Top the phirni layer with fruits, fried bread croutons, and toasted nuts.
+Once the layering is done, serve phirni parfait immediately else the fruits, and the bread croutons lose their freshness.

 Is phirni serve hot or cold?